-Research has shown mindfulness improves anxiety, insomnia, focus, and concentration.
+Research has shown mindfulness improves symptoms related to anxiety, insomnia, focus, and concentration.
 But what is mindfulness?
 And how do you practice it?
-Within the past few years, the topic of living more mindfully has gained a lot of attention.
+Within the past few years, the topic of living mindfully has gained a lot of attention.
 Many people think of yoga or meditation when they hear the term mindfulness, but mindfulness is much more than meditating or practicing yoga.
 In its purest form, mindfulness is a lifestyle.
 Mindfulness is anything that anchors you to the present moment.
 With practice, it creates space to respond instead of reacting to situations or obstacles in our lives.

 Mindfulness in Our Daily Lives

 Many of us practice mindfulness without actually realizing we’re doing it.
-Have you ever been so overwhelmed with tasks that your performance or concentration was adversely affected, and you forced yourself to focus on one task at a time?
+Have you ever been so overwhelmed with tasks that your performance or concentration was adversely affected, and then you forced yourself to focus on one task at a time?
 That’s mindfulness.